Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 5. Revised Labor Rules for Foreign Workers

-Oversight of the Specified Skilled Worker (SSW) and Technical Intern Training programs will be strengthened, including stricter employer accountability.
+The Specified Skilled Worker (SSW) and Technical Intern Training programs will face stricter oversight, including stronger employer accountability.

 Purpose: Prevent exploitation and improve worker protection